aarongowatch/refmem/README.md

 refmem_release(buf);
 ```

-refmem works with any C data type and is (sometimes) thread-safe.
+refmem works with any C data type and is thread-safe with GCC or on OSX.